DeepMind Health inks another 5-year NHS app deal in face of ongoing controversy

 The ongoing lack of any commercial information for the pricing of the Streams service is significant given that this is a service being sold to the public sector.
 And if NHS Trusts are inking deals with a tech giant without putting out open tenders there could be legal issues to consider — such as compliance with procurement rules, and even concerns relating to possible anticompetitive behavior.

-Although evidently Lewis is confident that the Trust’s own legal advice on not needing to run an open public procurement in this case is sound.
+Although evidently Lewis is confident that the Trust’s own legal advice on the procurement point is sound — i.e. that it didn’t need to run an open, competitive procurement in this case.

 Another consideration: The BBC reported earlier that NHS patients are not being offered an opt-out for their medical records to be shared with the Google-owned company.